-All proprietary funds are accounted for using the accrual basis of accounting.
+All proprietary funds are accounted for using the economic resources measurement focus and the accrual basis of accounting.
 These funds account for operations that are primarily financed by user charges.
 The economic resource measurement focus concerns determining costs as a means of maintaining the capital investment and management control.
 Their revenues are recognized when they are earned and their expenses are recognized when they are incurred.
 Allocations of costs, such as depreciation, are recorded in proprietary funds.